chaseadamsio/_vscode-theme-argon/README.md

 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/chaseadamsio.vscode-noble-themes)

-## What's New

-Click here to go to the [Changelog](https://github.com/chaseadamsio/vscode-noble-themes/blob/master/CHANGELOG.md)

 ## Inconsistencies

 If you find any inconsistency in any language, raise an Issue and I'll fix it, please provide a sample for the language so I can compare.